top of page

 • Inspection Report: The inspector will provide a detailed report of their findings.
 Use this report to assess the extent of any past flood damage and to negotiate repairs or price adjustments with the seller.

-4. Request a CLUE Report
+4. Request a Flood Loss History Report

 • Assessing the Risk: A history of multiple flood claims may indicate ongoing flood risk or insufficient repairs.
 Use this information to evaluate whether the property is a sound investment.
 If you deem it is, then obtaining flood insurance would be a vital next step to protecting your investment.